Transformers for Charged Particle Track Reconstruction in High Energy Physics: Results

+The efficiencies, fake rates, and duplicate rates are shown as a function of $\eta$ in \cref{fig:eta_eff_fr}.
+The efficiency remains high across the full $\eta$ range, with a slight decrease of approximately \pct{2.5} in the central region ($|\eta| < 1$) for all models.
+A corresponding increase in the fake rate is observed in this region, consistent with the increased particle density and \pt in this region.
+The efficiency of the \SI{1}{\GeV} model is slightly lower than the other two models due to the drop in reconstruction efficiency for particles with \pt approraching \ptmin, as discussed above.
+The duplicate rate remains low across the full $\eta$ range, with a slight increase in the central region.

 Performance comparisons with existing methods are summarised in \cref{tab:tracking_comparison}, though several important methodological differences should be noted.
-For example, while OC and HGNN include particles in the forward region ($|\eta| < 4$), our approach focuses on the more challenging central region ($|\eta| < 2.5$) where track density is highest.
-Despite this more demanding task, the MF-\SI{750}{\MeV} model achieves a higher efficiency ($\effdmn=97.1\%$) than OC while reducing the fake rate by a factor of 3 to $\fakedmpt=0.2\%$.
-In addition, our approach demonstrates a significantly improved perfect match efficiency.
+While OC and HGNN include particles in the forward region ($|\eta| < 4$), our \SI{600}{\MeV} and \SI{750}{\MeV} models focus on the more challenging central region ($|\eta| < 2.5$) where track density is highest, and our \SI{1}{\GeV} model uses $|\eta| < 4$.
+Given the reduced performance near the \pt threshold, the \SI{750}{\MeV} model provides the most meaningful comparison with OC.
+Despite the expectation that particles in the forward region are easier to reconstruct due to lower track density, the \SI{750}{\MeV} model achieves a slightly higher efficiency ($\effdm=97.2\%$) than OC ($96.4\%$) while reducing the fake rate by a factor of three to $\fakedmpt=0.3\%$.
+In addition, our approach demonstrates improved perfect match efficiency, increasing the rate by 9 percentage points.
 The HGNN method includes hits on the strip layers and requires more than 5 hits for a particle to be reconstructable, and would require additional post-processing steps after the model to reduce the high fake rate.
-While these differences complicate direct comparisons, our results achieve slightly reduced efficiency with significantly better fake rate, whilst using less information.
-Furthermore, as shown in \cref{tab:inference_timing}, our method achieves this while significantly improving inference times.
+While these differences complicate direct comparisons, our results achieve comparable efficiencies with significantly better fake rate, all whilst using less information and being significantly faster as discussed in \cref{sec:timing}.

-Analysis of model performance versus training set size for the MF-\SI{1}{\GeV} model reveals that the model has not yet reached performance saturation when using the complete TrackML dataset.
-This suggests significant potential for improved performance through additional training data.
-Furthermore, in applications where inference speed is not critical, enhanced performance could be achieved by increasing the model size.